 The winter months often add stress to many people’s lives.
 Between the holidays, end-of-year worry, and flu season, there’s plenty to be concerned about.

-However, stress can lower your immune system.
-And fortunately, you can prevent and treat RSV, the flu, and COVID.
+Furthermore, you can prevent and treat RSV, the flu, and COVID.

 Follow the advice above to help protect yourself and your family from getting sick, and keep track of triple epidemic illness rates in your area.
 When they are high, try to avoid being out in public unless necessary.